ibm-cloud-docs/fortigate-10g/connect-details.md

 If you want to see additional locations supported, use this [survey](http://ibm.biz/firewalllocations){: external} to submit feedback.

-See [Global locations for your global business](https://www.ibm.com/cloud/data-centers/){: external}, for more information on IBM data centers.
+For more information, see [IBM Cloud global data centers](https://www.ibm.com/solutions/cloud-data-centers){: external},